 You should notify the Claims Administrator of your hospitalization within 48 hours of the day your coverage begins, or as soon as reasonably possible.
-For plans that have a Network Benefit level, Network Benefits are available only if you receive Covered Health Care Services from Network providers.

-What If You Are Eligible for Medicare?
+For plans that have a Network Benefit level, Network Benefits are available only if you receive Covered Health Care Services from Network providerWhat If You Are Eligible for Medicare?

-Your Benefits may be reduced if you are eligible for Medicare but do not enroll in and maintain coverage under both Medicare Part A and Part B.
+Your Benefits may be reduced if you are eligible for Medicare but do not enroll in and maintain coverage under both Medicare Part A and Part B, except as specified under law.